1. Tent pegs

 Flying to a music festival?
 Camping?
 Don’t carry your tent pegs in your hand luggage as they’ll get confiscated.
-Which will leave you a bit stuck: you’ll either have to sleep under the stars, which carries the risk of a fellow festival goer falling, or peeing, on you in the night; or stay awake for three days, which you may do anyway, so no biggie.
-Tent poles are ok though.
+Which will leave you a bit stuck: you’ll either have to sleep under the stars, which carries the risk of a fellow festival-goer falling, or peeing, on you in the night; or stay awake for three days, which you may do anyway, so no biggie.

 The rules are the rules.
 While you might argue that a one-person portion of chicken and mushroom bears less threat to the safety of your fellow passengers than a lighter, liquid is liquid.
 Well, 101ml or more of liquid.
-The same goes for mascara, clotted cream and 10 litres of Curious by Britney Spears.
-You should know that by now.
+The same goes for mascara, clotted cream and of course, water.
+Here are 7 other foods you might want to avoid on your next flight.

-While we’re on the subject of liquids, if you need a keep a big bottle of ‘essential’ medicine on you, well, tough.
+While we’re on the subject of liquids, if you need to keep a big bottle of ‘essential’ medicine on you, well, tough.
 You can’t take more than 100ml of the stuff.
 Actually, you can, as long as you notify the airport in advance.
 Not sure that they’ll accept sauvignon blanc as essential medicine, but it’s worth a try.
 With pills, try a 7-day pill box to keep everything organised and easily visible to airport security official.
 You can find the full guide to what you can and cannot take on board here.

 If you are a jet-setting joiner or plumber, check-in bag fees will eat into your income, for you are not permitted to carry on essential toolbag items such as screwdrivers, spanners, pliers, saws, drills or drill bits on the plane.
-Actually, it’s unclear whether it’s ok to take your drill bits and not your drill.
+We’ve put together a guide of what tools you can take on board here.

 From tear gas to infected blood and fire extinguishers, ‘Chemicals and Toxic Substances’ are a complete NO. This includes peroxide.
 So if you’re off to Malia with the lads and you’re all planning to amusingly bleach your hair, do it before you leave.

 If this doesn’t clear things up, see the official hand luggage restrictions at UK airports here.
 Don’t get caught short on your next weekend away!